 The benefit of using a domain name instead of an IP address is pretty clear.
 Now let’s take a look at what makes up a domain name and what happens when we register them.

 The Parts of a Domain Name

-The top level domain name is the part to the right of the dot, such as .com, .org, .net, and so forth.
-There are hundreds of top level domain names you can choose from when creating a domain name.
+The top-level domain name is the part to the right of the dot, such as .com domain extension, .org, .net, and so forth.
+There are hundreds of top-level domain names you can choose from when creating a domain name.
 While .com is the most popular TLD, there are also country code domain names like .ca (Canada), .de (Germany), and .uk (United Kingdom); as well as descriptive domains like .money, .blog, and yes, even .pizza!